Champions League: Madrid in trouble despite late fightback - WHIZ News

 Last season, Zinedine Zidane’s side started in almost identical fashion, losing its opener — 3-0 to Paris Saint-Germain — and then drawing 2-2 in its second match against Club Brugge.
 The overall standard of its group is tougher this time round.

+“This is going to be a difficult year for everyone,” Zidane said.

-Defending champion Bayern Munich is having no such trouble, with a 2-1 victory at Lokomotiv Moscow — secured by a brilliantly taken goal from Joshua Kimmich — extending its winning run in the Champions League to 13 games.
+Defending champion Bayern Munich is having no such trouble, with a 2-1 victory at Lokomotiv Moscow extending its winning run in the Champions League to 13 games.

 Also on a maximum of six points is Manchester City after a 3-0 win at Marseille, as the English team continues its latest bid to become European champion for the first time.